 Watchet - A GREAT PLACE TO VISIT

-Watchet - a Great Town, Attractions, Activities & so much more with a live webcam
+Watchet - a Great Town with Attractions, Activities & so much more

 Love Watchet!
 A charming little coastal town with an active Marina, excellent holiday accommodation, an Old Port, quaint houses and shops.
 An ideal place to stay for a few days or even longer, with many walks in beautiful countryside, along the interesting coastline or just sit on the Esplanade with a cider or an ice cream - both locally made of course.
 Watchet accommodation is also amongst the best in Somerset!
 Ideal for a day out with the children or a week's rest.